mrJean1/PyGeodesy/README.rst

 references, TRF_ (Terrestrial Reference Frames) and modules to encode and decode EPSG_, Geohashes_, `Georefs (WGRS)`_ and `Garefs (GARS)`_ .

-Other modules provide Albers equal-area, azimuthal projections and Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987), functions to clip a path or polygon of *LatLon* points using the `Cohen-Sutherland`_ and the `Sutherland-Hodgman`_ methods, functions to simplify_ or linearize a path of *LatLon* points (or a `numpy array`_), including implementations of the `Ramer-Douglas-Peucker`_,
+Other modules provide `Albers Equal-Area`_ projections, azimuthal projections and Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987), functions to clip a path or polygon of *LatLon* points using the `Cohen-Sutherland`_ and the `Sutherland-Hodgman`_ methods, functions to simplify_ or linearize a path of *LatLon* points (or a `numpy array`_), including implementations of the `Ramer-Douglas-Peucker`_,